Elizafox/libvirt_vmcfg/README.md

 It's in an alpha state but pull requests welcome.

 Documentation is poor at the moment as I have other priorities.
-When I have time, I will create better docs, I promise.
+When I have time, I'll create better docs.

 Example
 =======